Connecting communities through the history of inspiring Canadians

 In sharing the stories associated with the people, places, and spaces of Atlantic Canada, this initiative will forge links between history makers and associated sites, between prominent and emerging innovators, and between communities and inspiring stories.
 The John Bragg Award program strengthens and enhances these connections through the discovery, sharing, and understanding of the stories and history of Atlantic Canada.

-Key Objectives: To contribute to the success of initiatives and projects that conserve and promote the history, heritage, and diversity of leaders who have helped shape Atlantic Canadian history, and to inspire a new generation of Canadian innovators.
+Key Objectives: To contribute to the success of initiatives and projects that conserve and promote the history of individuals who have had a significant impact on communities in Atlantic Canada, and to inspire a new generation of Canadian leaders.

 Skip social share links